Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 In Superprotocol, there are three types of provider accounts and each of them performs its own functions:
 1. Authority account is considered as your main provider account in SuperProcotol under which a provider is created and modified.
 2. Action account executes actions on behalf of an authority account in Execution Controller with the purpose to add and modify offers.
 Execution Controller allows processing and further distribution of requests from the blockchain.
-Please follow the [link](/whitepaper/architecture/) for more details.
 3. Token receiver account gets rewards as a result of service delivery.
    **Note:** its private key should be stored safely.